-Parents for Better Beginnings, a Program of Regent Park Community Health Centre, is a primary prevention program funded by the Ministry of Education.
+Parents for Better Beginnings, a Program of Regent Park Community Health Centre, is a primary prevention program funded by the City of Toronto (formerly funded by the Ministry of Education.)
 Its purpose is to promote social, emotional, behavioural, physical and cognitive development in children and to strengthen the community around them.